7 Ways to Make Money with Aerial Thermography

 By detecting weak points in the transmission and distribution network, which is a highly complex system of lines of interconnecting electric energy sources, drones equipped with thermal imaging systems can identify problem areas before a breakdown or fire happens and prevent the fire from happening.

 How to make money in this sector: Reach out to local power companies and try to get a meeting with someone responsible for operations.
 Make sure to present the potential savings your services can provide, and email this information even if you can’t secure a meeting.
-Some power companies are actually using helicopters for these inspections, which is incredibly expensive; manual inspections are also expensive, in part because of the high insurance premiums required.
+Some power companies are still using helicopters for these inspections, which is incredibly expensive; manual inspections are also expensive, in part because of the high insurance premiums required.
 Become familiar with these costs and use those price points to persuade companies to use your services.
 Make sure to keep building your resume by doing similar inspections in other areas, so that you can keep coming back to bigger companies to make the case for why they should hire you.

 3. Solar Panel Inspections